An Example of a Slip and Fall Case

 The Owner Must Breach That Duty

 If a property owner did not properly maintain their property, this is called a “breach” of the duty of care.
 This means that the owner failed to do the things that they were legally required to do.
 If it can be determined that the owner had a duty and an injury resulted, then there was likely a breach of that duty.
-In the example above, the Building Manager did not tend to the unsafe stairs and was a breach of her duty of care.
+In the example above, the Building Manager breached the duty of care by failing to fix the unsafe stairway.

 The Dangerous Condition Must Cause the Slip and Fall